Andrew Phillips, Baron Phillips of Sudbury: Education and legal practice

 Andrew Phillips attended Culford School, Uppingham School and Trinity Hall, Cambridge, where he read Economics and Law, then qualified as a solicitor in 1964, eventually specialising in charity law.
 Before university he worked in his father's law firm in their home town of Sudbury.
 After qualifying he worked as a salaried partner at Pritchard Englefield and then Lawford & Co.
 In 1970 he founded commercial law firm Bates Wells Braithwaite giving it the same name as his father's firm, though it was an entirely independent entity.

-He provided legal advice to secure charitable status for organisations including the Fairtrade Foundation, the Village Retail Stores Association, Charity Bank and Switchboard (previously the London Lesbian and Gay Switchboard) (1974).
-Phillips also represented Richard Harries, the Bishop of Oxford, in a case against the Church Commissioners over ethical investment of their assets in the Harries v The Church Commissioners for England case.
+Phillips provided legal advice to secure charitable status for organisations including the Fairtrade Foundation, the Village Retail Stores Association, Charity Bank and Switchboard (previously the London Lesbian and Gay Switchboard) (1974).
+Phillips also represented Richard Harries, the Bishop of Oxford, in a case against the Church Commissioners over ethical investment of their assets in Harries v The Church Commissioners for England.

 Phillips stepped down as senior partner of Bates Wells Braithwaite when he joined the House of Lords in 1998.
 An article in The Times in 2012 described him as "one of the most identifiable and respected English lawyers of his generation".

 Broadcasting and publishing

 From 1976 to 2002, he appeared on BBC Radio 2's Jimmy Young Show as the "legal eagle," giving legal advice to the show's listeners.
 In 1981 and 1982 Phillips presented 30 episodes of The London Programme, a current affairs show on London Weekend Television.

 From 1992 until 2002 Phillips was on the board of the Scott Trust, owner of The Guardian.
-He has contributed a number of articles for The Guardian and wrote a monthly law column for Good Housekeeping.
-He was appointed an OBE in the 1996 New Year Honours.
+He contributed a number of articles for The Guardian and wrote a monthly law column for Good Housekeeping.
+He was appointed an Officer of the Order of the British Empire in the 1996 New Year Honours.

-Phillips was the Chancellor of University of Essex from April 2003 to July 2013..
+Phillips was the Chancellor of University of Essex from April 2003 to July 2013.

 Charity work

 Phillips was co-founder and first chairman of the Legal Action Group in 1971, and also in the same year co-founded The Parlex Group of trans-Europe lawyers.
-He co-founded the Solicitors Pro Bono Group (LawWorks) in 1996, and remains President.
+He co-founded the Solicitors Pro Bono Group (LawWorks) in 1996, and remained President until his death.
 Phillips was a member of first board of the Community Fund, distributing National Lottery funds.
 Phillips secured funding from The Law Society to set up the Law in Education Project in 1985 to create educational resources for schools.
 In 1989, the Citizenship Foundation was founded out of this project.
-Phillips remains President of the Citizenship Foundation (renamed Young Citizens in 2018).
+Phillips remained President of the Citizenship Foundation (renamed Young Citizens in 2018) until his death.